kevn07/syllabus/README.md

 # syllabus
-Learning platform application with heavy focus on utilising markdown for easy editing and formatting capabilities.
+learning platform app focussing on using markdown to for easy text base editing. built for me to play around with firebase

 # tech stack
 - db/auth: firebase
 - frontend: vuejs
-- backend: nodejs graphql